Homesteading Family Logo

 Woman standing in a large pantry holding up a half gallon mason jar of food.

 In this post, you’ll see a few of the pantry tour videos I’ve done over the years.
-The most recent tour is a late-winter tour to show how we continually manage (or do our best to manage) the food we bring in during the summer and fall to get us through clear to harvest again.
+The most recent video is of our pantry expansion project.
+Then, further down in the post, you can see our previous year’s pantry tours, where I show how we continually manage (or do our best to manage) the food we bring in during the summer and fall to get us through clear to harvest again.

 We hope videos and posts like this help inspire you to start preserving food and getting ahead.
 This is truly the best way to beat inflation at the grocery store and build some financial resiliency in your home.

-We’re storing everything from freeze-dried food (read my 1-year review of our freeze-dryer here) to dehydrated food, home-canned food, fermented food, frozen food, and even root-cellared food (with our makeshift root cellar).
+We’re storing everything: freeze dried food (read my 1-year review of our freeze dryer here), dehydrated food, home-canned food, fermented food, frozen food, and even root-cellared food (with our makeshift root cellar).
+We hope our in-ground stone root cellar build will be completed soon!

 We’ve recently added a cheese cave to our preservation systems as well as a make-shift root cellar.
 We realized this year we could have put up just a bit more cheese to get us through the year.
 However, spring is on its way and we know the cow will be providing plenty of fresh milk again soon.